kopia/kopia/site/content/docs/Upgrade/_index.md

 * make sure to stop any running `kopia server` instances and disable all background kopia tasks, such as periodic snapshots in `crontab`.

-3. Upgrade all kopia clients to the latest version >=v0.9.x
+3. Upgrade all kopia clients to the latest version >=v0.10.x

 4. Using the designated `kopia` client, run:

 ```
-$ kopia repository set-parameters --upgrade
+$ kopia repository upgrade --upgrade-owner-id <unique-id>
 ```

+- TODO: update this doc to set notice and various override options (extend notice and force rollback)

 5. Verify upgrade by: